 This isn’t wrong.
 If calling for stricter gun laws in the wake of a mass shooting is unbecoming, they shouldn’t have proposed putting more lifeboats on ships after the Titanic sank either.

-It could be made more difficult for maniacs like him to get a gun, though.
+America could make it more difficult for maniacs like Mateen to get a gun, though.